SciML/StructuralIdentifiability.jl/docs/src/tutorials/global_identifiability.md

-# Local Identifiability of Differential Models
+# Global Identifiability of Differential Models

 In this tutorial, let us cover an example problem of querying the ODE for globally identifiable parameters.